Dental Bonding in Arlington, Virginia

 Tooth damage can, and usually does, occur when we least expect it.
 A problem such as a chip or crack may not significantly injure a tooth, but it can diminish the appearance of your smile.
 In such an instance, your dentist may recommend dental bonding.

-Dental bonding is a restorative and cosmetic treatment that provides a way back to a more attractive smile.
+Dental Bonding, also referred to as tooth bonding, is a branch of restorative dentistry and cosmetic dentistry that provides a way back to a more attractive smile.
 Bonding is sometimes referred to as direct veneer treatment because, like indirect veneers, this technique covers a portion of the front surface of a tooth to change its appearance.
 In the instance of dental bonding, the cover consists of a durable composite resin material that looks like natural enamel.

 What Are The Benefits Of Dental Bonding?